top of page

 403-875-9965

-Behavioral scientist specializing in the psychology of coercive control, family violence, and post-separation abuse.
+Behavioral consultant specializing in the psychology of coercive control, family violence, and post-separation abuse.
 One of a small number of professionals in Canada to hold the Litigation and Evaluation Involving Abuse Allegations in Family Court Cases (LEFCC) speciality certification form the Institute on Violence, Abuse and Trauma (IVAT).

 Provides independent, non-clinical expert analysis based on structured document review and behavioral pattern analysis in family, civil, and criminal law matters.
 Recognized as an expert witness in coercive control by the Superior Court of California (County of Sacramento) and has delivered expert reports across multiple jurisdictions including Canada, the United States and Europe.